 The Galápagos Islands and the highland areas of Ecuador (vicinity of Quito, the Andes, Mindo area, Haciendas near Otavalo Market and Antisana) present a safe, healthy environment for visitors.
 However, rest assured that the ship carries first aid kits and the guides are trained in first aid procedures.
 All vessels have radio contact with the mainland for any medical emergencies.

 Vaccinations: Bring copies of your current vaccination records with you.
 The CDC recommends that all travelers be up to date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
-Please consult with your doctor for recommendations at least 4-6 weeks before departing on your trip.
+Consult with your doctor for recommendations at least 4-6 weeks before departing on your trip.

 Anti-malarial drugs are not required for any area that you visit.
 There are occasional reports of Dengue Fever in lower elevation areas, for which there is no vaccine.
 Dengue fever, Zika, and other diseases are contacted by mosquito bites so be sure to use mosquito repellant containing DEET or Picaridin, though at this time of year there should be little mosquito activity.
 Travelers can reduce their risk of disease by protecting themselves from mosquito bites by using protective clothing.